cnzhikai/cnzhikai.github.io/README.md

 ## About

-I am a Ph.D. student at Integrated Devices, Electronics, and Systems (IDEAS) group in the Department of Information Technology and Electrical Engineering (D-ITET), ETH Zurich.
-My (tentative) doctoral theis is entitled *"CMOS Electronics Integrated with Micro-Robotic Tools for 3D Biological Interfacing"*.
-In my research, I develop platforms that integrate CMOS electronics with innovative devices fabricated through CMOS-compatible processes.
-Additionally, I am passionate about leveraging machine learning to enhance the functionality and broaden the impact of these platforms.
+I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group within the Department of Information Technology and Electrical Engineering (D-ITET) at ETH Zurich.
+My goal is to advance human health and societal well-being by developing innovative biomedical technologies and solutions.
+My research spans three distinct levels:

+- Device Level: I focus on designing and fabricating novel devices using standard microfabrication techniques.
+These techniques ensure the devices are highly scalable and compatible with existing CMOS or MEMS platforms.
+- Circuit Level: I design circuits to interface with the physical world.
+By considering all aspects, including device integration, post-processing, and circuit architectures, I achieve the best overall performance through holistic optimization.
+- System Level: I aim to add complexity and functionality at the system level, such as incorporating machine learning, to enhance the capabilities and applications of the developed systems.

 Feel free to contact me at zhhuang@ethz.ch for any inquiries.